UK warns off BP suitors now Shell unavailable as 'white knight'

 Earlier in April, it ordered Russian oligarch Mikhail Fridman to sell his North Sea assets -- its first such order in the sector.

-Last year, many politicians also expressed opposition to U.S. drugmaker Pfizer’s bid for Anglo-Dutch rival AstraZeneca, though the deal fell apart before the strength of their feeling could be put to the test.
+Last year, many politicians also expressed opposition to U.S. drugmaker Pfizer’s (PFE.N) bid for Anglo-Dutch rival AstraZeneca (AZN.L), though the deal fell apart before the strength of their feeling could be put to the test.

 Ed Miliband, leader of the main opposition Labour party, wrote to Prime Minister David Cameron a year ago saying he was concerned about the bid and shared a commitment to the UK retaining its leading global role in pharmaceuticals business.